Character sheets are the system Crescent Pact uses to help organize, develop, and enhance your character’s abilities in a realistic way.

 Finally, if your character is a vampire, you are also eligible for Inheritance traits.
 The purpose of the Inheritance system is to add more interest to turning other characters to vampires.
 Every vampire has an innate inheritance trait they will pass on to their vampiric progeny.
 When they sire another character, the progeny gains an automatic +1 to the skill innate to their sire, and may choose a personal inheritance trait to pass on themselves.

-There are also two additional systems to keep things balanced and interesting: flaws and perks.
+There are also two additional systems to keep it balanced and interesting: flaws and perks.

 For every 10 skill points your character uses, you must take at least 1 minor flaw.
 For every 20 skill points your character uses, you must take at least 1 major flaw.
 That means for a character with 30 used skill points, they must have at least 1 major flaw and 3 minor flaws, and a character with 50 used skill points must have at least 2 major flaws and 5 minor flaws.
 It is also possible to gain an additional 5 skill points by taking 2 flaws for every 1 skill point desired over 60 for a grand total of 65.
 (And there is no limit to the number of flaws your character can have.
 Go nuts, make them horrible!)